 How To View File Downloads in WordPress

 To view your file downloads, you do not need to log in to your Analytics account.

 You can view it from the dashboard of your WordPress site.

 Note: You’ll need to have a Plus license plan to be able to access this feature.
 Get a 50% Discount Now.

 Follow the steps below:

 Go to Insights » Report » Publishers Report on your WordPress dashboard.

 How To View File Downloads in Google Analytics

 To view file downloads from your Google Analytics, log in to your Analytics account and select the website you wish to track the file downloads.

-You can view downloads report together by clicking Behavior > Site Content > All Pages.
+You can view the download reports together by clicking Behavior > Site Content > All Pages.